acidburn0zzz/watchman/README.md

 Releases
 --------
 I don't really do releases.
+Don't expect them often.
 The master branch should be stable enough to use at this point though, I don't merge untested shit.

 Services
 --------